-12 This assumes that 1,239 plants will be lost as part of the salvage works which may not be the case given the active measures planned in this document
+13 This assumes that 4,320 plants will be lost as part of the salvage works which may not be the case given the active measures planned in this document

-- Harvesters must take precautions to minimise damage to soils, roads and tracks, especially in wet conditions.
+- The officer in charge of State land must be informed and shown a copy of the permit or licence to take protected plants on State land; - Harvesters should take care to minimise damage to any understorey plants including flowers and groundcovers by trampling under foot or by vehicles; - All nesting sites, tree hollows and other forms of shelter for protected animals must be left undisturbed; - Harvesters must take precautions to prevent themselves, their vehicles and equipment spreading weed seeds, unwanted plants and pathogens into and out of harvest areas; - Clean tools should be used (use of soap and water is acceptable) and they should be cleaned before moving to a new location; - Soil should be removed from boots and shoes and propagules from clothing before moving to a new location; - Vehicles should be routinely washed, within the region where the vehicle was last used, to remove soil and propagules, before moving to a new region.
+Tyres should be inspected to ensure plant propagules and soil (e.g. burrs) are not caught in the tread or clinging to sidewalls; - Liaise with land managers to determine local requirements or restrictions which may be in force with regard to dieback or other plant or animal diseases; - Harvesters must take precautions to minimise damage to soils, roads and tracks, especially in wet conditions.
 Vehicle access to harvesting areas should only be on roads and tracks as directed and approved by the landholder.
 Any inadvertent damage to roads and access tracks must be repaired and restored to at least the pre-existing condition as required to maintain function, safety and environmental management. - Livestock must not be interfered with and any disturbance to these animals must be kept to a minimum.
 Any sightings of injured, sick or dead stock must be reported immediately to the landholder; - All gates must be left as they are found, closed if hung closed, and left open if hung open; - Any damage caused to fences, gates or other property must be reported immediately to the landholder; - The harvester must be aware of requirements of the Workplace Health and Safety Act 2011 (Qld) and comply with provisions of that legislation; - All fires must be reported immediately to the landholder and the local fire authority; - Taking of seed and other propagating material standards; - In order to maximise biological diversity in the harvested material, seed is (where possible) to be taken from five or more plants of the same species at least 100 metres apart; - Take only as much seed as is required and ensure all cuts are judicious; - No more than 20 percent of the fruits or other propagating material from any one plant is to be collected in any 12-month period; - Where possible, take only fully ripe seed.
 All cycad seed harvested must be ripe and shed from the plant or be on the point of being shed; - Because proof of origin of seed might be required, at collection all containers should be labelled clearly with the species of plant, date and place of collection, harvester's name and address and any licence number. - All collected seed should be transported and kept in containers under conditions suitable for its maximum viability.